 Peugeot has revealed the complete set of details about its 2008 crossover that’s set to debut at the upcoming Geneva Motor Show.
 The most interesting things about it is that it has the lowest kerbweight of 1045kg; it has 98g/km of CO2 emissions, and it comes with a variety of 'Connected App' services.
 The 2008 is expected to go up against rivals such as the Nissan Juke and Mini Countryman.

-The 2008 has a small steering wheel, which is taken from the 208.
+The vehicle has a small steering wheel, which is taken from the 208.
 This is meant to provide a sense of agility.
-The 2008 also comes with a standard offering of a head-up display and seven-inch touchscreen, which allows the driver to access Peugeot Connect Apps.
+2008 also comes with a standard offering of a head-up display and seven-inch touchscreen, which allows the driver to access Peugeot Connect Apps.

 Live information like weather conditions, traffic and local attractions are offered via 3G anytime.
 Peugeot will launch the 2008 with 11 apps.
 Peugeot will later present an app store with extra content like social media, email and Wikipedia.
 The 2008 uses numerous styling elements from other Peugeot models.